quornings/quornings.github.io/README.md

 # ada.github.io

-Ada projects and resurcs on GitHub and elsewhere.
+Ada projects and resourcs on GitHub and elsewhere.